 As stated earlier interns have the opportunity to work with clients on both a long-term and short-term basis.
 Full-time Catholic University students receive up to 45 individual therapy sessions at the Center.
 In recent years, the average length of treatment for clients was around 8-9 sessions.

 What do interns do after they complete the internship program?The internship program is committed to helping interns take the next step in their careers.
 Oncewe were accredited by the APA in 2010, essentially all of our former interns acquired positionsshortly (if not immediately) after completion of internship.
-Of the nine former interns over thepast three years, initial positions obtained include: five postdoctoral positions at counselingcenters, one postdoctoral position that is a hybrid of research and clinical practice, two postdoctoral positions in group private practices (both in the most recent cohort), and two graduates who each started their own private practice businesses.
-For the four whocompleted postdoctoral positions at counseling centers (one is currently on postdoc), two obtained full-time staff psychologist positions at university counseling centers, one is a part-time senior staff clinician at a university counseling center, and one shifted to independent private practice.
+Of the nine former interns over the past three years, initial positions obtained include: four postdoctoral positions at university counseling centers, one postdoctoral position that is a hybrid of research and clinical practice, two postdoctoral positions in group private practices (both in the most recent cohort), and two graduates who each started their own private practice businesses.
+For the four who completed postdoctoral positions at university counseling centers, three obtained full-time staff psychologist positions at university counseling centers and one shifted to independent private practice.
 The individual who completed a hybrid research/clinical postdoc is employed as academic faculty.